Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Paspalum is a grassy weed that can invade lawns, gardens, and other areas.
 It produces seed heads with distinctive spikelets.

 Control tips: Mowing regularly and maintaining a healthy lawn can help control paspalum.
-Like most weeds, handweeding is the most effective method of removing Paspalum.
+Like most weeds, handweeding is the most effective way to remove Paspalum.
 However, herbicides labelled for grassy weeds or ‘paspalum killer’ can be used for persistent outbreaks.

 7. Couch grass (Cynodon dactylon)